4rvyn/ExoShoeGUI/README.md

 ### Demonstration & Replay

-To allow users to explore the GUI's features without needing the physical thesis hardware, sample log files are included in the `sample_logs/` directory.
+To allow users to explore the GUI's features without needing my physical thesis hardware, a set of random sample log files are included in the `sample_logs/` directory.

-Use the **`Replay CSV...`** button in the GUI to load one or more of these files.
+Use the **`Replay CSV...`** button in the GUI to load one or more of these CSV files.
 The application's visualization components will populate with the sample data, enabling you to test the replay and export functionalities.

 ## Adapting for Your Own BLE Device